redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.4-deploy-bare-metal-app/README.md

 > Note:
 >
 > For virtualized edge devices, you'll need to use SSH tunneling or just curl the port to check for a response.
+> Something like the following might do the trick:
+> ssh -L 1881:ip-address-of-the-virtual-edge:1881 student{your-number}@edge-manager.tech-exchange.emea.redhat-workshops.com

 Further thoughts: The deployment of the application could be added to the end of our provisioning workflow as soon as a device calls home to simplify the setup and configuration process.